 Each stage uses data, automated processes, and the skills of collections specialists to implement best practices that have been developed, tested, and refined to minimize auto lending losses.

-defi SOLUTIONS provides configurable lease or loan origination systems, loan management and servicing, analytics and reporting, and a wide range of technology-enabled BPO services.
+defi SOLUTIONS provides configurable lease or loan origination systems, loan management and servicing, analytics and reporting, and a wide range of technology-enabled managed servicing services.
 For more than 30 years we have been helping auto lenders collect more and minimize losses with proven processes and experienced recovery specialists.
-If you’re struggling to manage collections, contact our team today or register for a demo to learn how a BPO collection process can benefit you.
+If you’re struggling to manage collections, contact our team today or register for a demo to learn how a managed servicing collection process can benefit you.